 The fascinating Sacred Valley day tour has daily and special departures from the city of Cusco and can be the perfect complement to your visit to Machu Picchu.

-Know in detail what to take to fully enjoy your tour:
+Know in detail what to take to fully enjoy Sacred valley tours:

-Here is everything you need to know about Sacred Valley tour.
+Here is everything you need to know about Cusco Sacred Valley tour

 The Sacred Valley of the Incas is located 35 kilometers from Cusco, and about 600 meters below the level of Cusco.
 It covers the part of the basin of the Vilcanota river between the towns of Pisac and Ollantaytambo.